MSc Computing (Software Engineering)

 2.1 Honours degree in a science or engineering discipline, including computing.

-Applicants must provide Graduate Record Examination (GRE) scores for Quantitative Reasoning and Verbal Reasoning.
+All applicants (UK, EU, Overseas) must provide Graduate Record Examination (GRE) scores for Quantitative Reasoning and Verbal Reasoning.
 As well as entering the scores on the application form, applicants must ask the GRE organisation to send validating certificates to the Department.

 Only the first scores submitted will be considered.
 While there is no minimum requirement for GRE scores, a strong application would include scores higher than 159 for Quantitative Reasoning and higher than 145 for Verbal Reasoning.